usbarmory/usbarmory/software/buildroot/README.md

 be optionally customized if required:

 ```
-# adjust the USBARMORY_GIT variable accordingly to your environment
+# adjust the USBARMORY_GIT variable according to your environment
 cd buildroot
 make BR2_EXTERNAL=${USBARMORY_GIT}/software/buildroot usbarmory_mark_one_defconfig
 ```